This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need to take your BP at home if have hypertension (high BP) or hypotension (low BP).
 High BP increases your risk for stroke, heart attack, or kidney disease.
-Low BP may cause you to feel dizzy or like you are going to pass out.
-This usually happens when you stand up quickly.
+Low BP may decrease blood flow to your organs, such as your brain and kidneys.
+This can damage your organs.
 You may need to take medicine to keep your BP at a normal level.
-Your caregiver can use the BP readings you take at home to make sure that your BP medicines are working.
-Ask your caregiver what your BP should be.
+Your healthcare provider can use the BP readings you take at home to make sure that your BP medicines are working.
+Ask your healthcare provider what your BP should be.

 How do I take my BP?

-- The device has a built-in pump that inflates the cuff.
+- Make sure all of the air is out of the cuff.
 Put the cuff about 1 inch (2.5 cm) above your elbow.
 Wrap the cuff snugly around your arm.
 The BP reading may not be correct if the cuff is too loose.

 - Turn on the BP monitor and follow the directions.

 - Write down your BP, the date, the time, and which arm you used to take the BP.
-If possible, take your blood pressure twice and write down both readings.
+Take your blood pressure twice and write down both readings.
 These BP readings can be 1 minute apart.
-Let the air out of the cuff.
-Turn off the monitor and take off the BP cuff.

 How often should I take my BP?

-Your caregiver may recommend that you take your BP at least twice a day.
+Your healthcare provider may recommend that you take your BP at least twice a day.
 Take your BP at the same times each day, such as the morning and evening.
-Ask your caregiver when and how often you should take your BP.
+Ask your healthcare provider when and how often you should take your BP.

 What else do I need to know?

-- Take your medicines as directed.
+- Take your BP medicines as directed.
 Do not stop taking your medicines if your blood pressure is at your goal.
 A blood pressure at your goal means your medicine is working correctly.

-- Your BP is higher or lower than your caregiver has told you it should be.
+- Your BP is higher or lower than your healthcare provider has told you it should be.

 - You have questions or concerns about your condition or care.